Digital collaboration

 Use data to guide decision-making

 In any Agile marketing methodology, data is not just a tool for reporting — it’s a driving force for continuous improvement.
 By collecting and studying data from many sources, marketing teams can get useful information about how customers act, how campaigns work, and what the market is doing.
-This data-driven approach enables teams to make informed decisions and adjust their strategies in real time, leading to more effective and targeted marketing efforts.
+A data-driven approach enables teams to make informed decisions and adjust their strategies in real time.

 Embrace a test-and-learn mindset